-- (1) Follow the instructions given by the supervising instructor in the examination room. - (2) In the examination room, fill seats from the front of the room, and place your Student ID on your desk during the examination. - (3) Do not place anything else on your desk except writing utensils and other items explicitly permitted by the supervising instructor.
-(Confirm in advance whether notes/references can be used.) - (4) If you require a desk mat/underlay when writing, ask for permission from the supervising instructor.
+(1) Follow the instructions given by the supervising instructor in the examination room.

+(2) In the examination room, fill seats from the front of the room, and place your Student ID on your desk during the examination.

+(3) Do not place anything else on your desk except writing utensils and other items explicitly permitted by the supervising instructor.
+(Confirm in advance whether notes/references can be used.)

+(4) If you require a desk mat/underlay when writing, ask for permission from the supervising instructor.

-3. Makeup Examinations
+3. Makeup Examinations, etc.

-If you are unable to take an examination due to illness, accident, or bereavement (loss of an immediate family member), you can apply through the Student Affairs Division to take a makeup examination for up to three days after the end of the relevant examination, excluding Saturdays, Sundays, and national holidays.
+If you are unable to take an examination, etc., due to illness, accident, or bereavement (loss of an immediate family member), you can apply through the Student Affairs Division to take a makeup examination within three days (including the day of the examination)) after the end of the relevant examination, excluding Saturdays, Sundays, and national holidays.
 The following documents are required.